Exclusive Interview! Tiger Shroff: To Work With Hrithik Roshan Was Always On My Bucket List

 'My Admiration For Hrithik Roshan Has Grown Even More'

 A. Our equation has definitely changed.
 My admiration for him has grown even more.
 I am now his bigger fan than what I was before I met and worked with him.
 We had countless conversations on our work, careers, interests and hobbies.
-I got to interact with him on-screen and off-screen.
+I got to interact with him on screen and off the screen.
 I have learnt so much from him just by watching him work.
 It has made me a better person and a better actor today because I got a chance to work with him.

 I was like I am just going to act like I am the only one in the frame right now.
 Galti se bhi, if I see him, I would literally give up the shot because it was too good to be true.
 To share screen space with him was always on my bucket list.
 Now that I am doing it, it's a surreal experience.